spookylukey/django-views-the-right-way/source/url-parameters.rst

 The fundamental issue here is **generic code**.
 Generic code is useful precisely because of its breadth — it can be used in a wide range of situations.
-However, the downside of generic code is that it has to cater for every situation, instead of just yours.
+However, the downside of generic code is that it must cater for every situation, instead of just yours.
 So it has to have a dictionary ``kwargs``, which isn't really what you wanted.
 Generic code by definition lacks the personal touch.

 Of course, there can be times when the advantages outweigh the disadvantages.
 But make sure you know what you are missing!